-If you are not sure which school is your home school, click here for the street directory.
-Please note that parents of students seeking open enrollment must register the student at their home school.
+If you are not sure of your neighborhood district school, click here for the street directory.

-If your child presently attends the Pre-Kindergarten programs at either the Snug Harbor School or the Amelio Della Chiesa Early Childhood Center, it is not necessary to register your child for Kindergarten.
+If your child presently attends a Pre-Kindergarten program at the Amelio Della Chiesa Early Childhood Center, Point Webster, or Snug Harbor it is not necessary to register your child for Kindergarten.

 For information on after school care, please contact: